oracle-livelabs/oci/oci-migration-essentials/rclone/rclone.md

 This lab assumes you have:
 * Completed all previous labs
 * You have OCI Command Line installed with a working configuration file
-* Ability to create files and directories, edit files, and move to different directories on Linux
+* You can change directories/ folders, create/edit files, create directories/folder , run commands, and install software on your laptop or workstaion
 * Have at least 1 GiB of free space on your laptop or workstation to create test files